Does a Vitamin Deficiency Make Asthma Symptoms Worse?

 Some allergic causes of asthma include:

-The non-allergic causes of asthma are:
+Non-allergic causes of asthma include:

 Most cases of asthma are commonly diagnosed in childhood.
 Asthma with allergic causes usually comes along with other conditions, such as hay fever and eczema.